 DICON: Controlling Hospital-Borne Infections

 The Duke Infection Control Outreach Network (DICON) is part of DCRI’s Infectious Disease group.
-It is a consortium of 43 hospitals and outpatient surgery centers in five states, ranging from small community hospitals to large regional medical centers.
-Additionally, it has 9,000 occupied beds and 45,000 employees.
+It is a consortium of over 60 hospitals and outpatient surgery centers in six states, ranging from small community hospitals to large regional medical centers.
+Additionally, it has 12,000 occupied beds and 45,000 employees.

 DICON provides its members with sophisticated data analysis and metrics, access to experts in infection control, opportunities to share successful programs, and extensive educational initiatives related to infection prevention.
-The network has amassed a database of more than one million surgical procedures and more than 17.2 million patient-days of demographic, treatment, and outcomes information.
+The network has amassed a database of more than 1.9 million surgical procedures and more than 30.6 million patient-days of demographic, treatment, and outcomes information.

 A wealth of data has been made available by DICON to speed and improve trial design.
 The consortium has had significant and substantial impact on reducing the risk of postsurgical, device-related, and bloodstream infections, as well as helping to reduce the risk of blood and body-fluid exposures for employees in DICON-affiliated hospitals.